yihaozhadan/gitdiagram/README.md

 I created this because I wanted to contribute to open-source projects but quickly realized their codebases are too massive for me to dig through manually, so this helps me get started - but it's definitely got many more use cases!

 Given any public (or private!)
-GitHub repository it generates diagrams in Mermaid.js with OpenAI's o3-mini!
-(Previously Claude 3.5 Sonnet)
+GitHub repository it generates diagrams in Mermaid.js with your own AI model

 I extract information from the file tree and README for details and interactivity (you can click components to be taken to relevant files and directories)